 A further reason for upgrading is that gas prices have escalated.
 It is now far cheaper to heat a home by using reverse-cycle air-conditioners in their heating mode.
 The top models now use only a quarter of the power of the same nominal wattage as an electric radiator or gas fire.
 This may seem impossible but is really so!

 With grid-connect systems, in most areas, it now pays to install more solar than you use yourself.
 This increases feed-in rebates.
 It will also produce more power during times of lower solar input.
-Upgrading an existing solar system has unexpected traps in that there may be a limit on the excess amount. if so, the maximum is likely to be 6 -6.6 kW.
+Upgrading an existing solar system, however, has unexpected traps.
+There may, for example, be a limit on the excess amount. if so, the maximum is likely to be 6 -6.6 kW.
 Your installer can advise.

 Using Existing Modules in a Separate (Stand-alone) System

 Those familiar with electrical systems could consider using the original solar modules in an electrically separate stand-alone system.
-This can currently (in 2019) be self-done legally (in Australia and New Zealand) as long as those modules are connected in a manner (e.g. series-parallel) such that the maximum (ripple-free) dc output does not exceed 110 volts.
-In practice, this limits the solar array to 72 volts dc.
+This can currently (in 2020) be self-done legally (in Australia and New Zealand) as long as those modules are connected in a manner (e.g. series-parallel) such that the maximum does not exceed 60 volts.
 But 48 volts dc is safer and more convenient.